OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

 In real-world integrations, a single source entity type may need to sync with different target types based on a classification field (like Request Type or Category).
 When this field’s value changes, the target entity type updates automatically to maintain consistency without creating duplicates.

 Example:
-If all source items are created as Request and requestType=Bug, it syncs as a Bug in the target.
-Changing it to Feature Request converts the synced item to a Feature — keeping both systems aligned bidirectionally.
+If all source items are created as a Request and requestType=Bug, it syncs as a Bug in the target.
+Changing it to a Feature Request converts the synced item to a Feature — keeping both systems aligned bidirectionally.

-**Feature: Rule Based Routing**
+**Feature: Rule-Based Routing**

 This feature allows seamless conversion when the routing field value changes and automatically updates the corresponding target entity type.
 It also ensures that when updates flow in the reverse direction, the source field value is adjusted accordingly—maintaining complete bidirectional consistency.